openpowerquality/docusaurus/docs/deploy-makai.md

 This will generate the `AcquisitionBroker` binary.
 Follow the directions in the [Software Services](/docs/makai.html#configuration) section for configuration.

-## Triggering service.
+## Build the Triggering Service

-Triggering service is written in rust, and as such most of the dependency management is satisfied via cargo.
+The Triggering Service is written in Rust, and as such most of the dependency management is satisfied via cargo.
 However there are a few cases where native rust code does not exists for certain libraries.
 Instead, we use a shim package which wraps a C library.
 The list of C libraries is shown below:

 * protobuf : [Installation instructions](https://github.com/google/protobuf/blob/master/src/README.md)
 * ZeroMQ >= v4.2: [Installation instructions](http://zeromq.org/intro:get-the-software)

-Furthermore the acquisition broker requires a stable branch [Rust](https://www.rust-lang.org/en-US/install.html) compiler.
+The Triggering Service also requires a stable branch of the [Rust](https://www.rust-lang.org/en-US/install.html) compiler.

-#Building the makai service.
+**Serge: What scripts are invoked to actually build the Triggering Service?**

+## Build the Makai Service

-If you would like to build the makai service and plugins without using the bundled script, switch into the `TriggeringService` directory and run the `build.sh` script.
+If you would like to build the makai service and plugins without using `build_and_install.sh`, switch into the `TriggeringService` directory and run the `build.sh` script.
 This will generate the `makai` binary as well as all the plugins in the build directory.